SNEE-ICS/SNEEdocs/docs/index.md

 - Our [segmentation model](segmentation.md) logic and segmentation definitions
 - Our definitions and codelists used for [long-term conditions](ltc.md) and complexity
+- Our methodology for estimating [costs](costs.md) of healthcare activity

 ## Contributing